Benjamin A. Poore: Awards

+Award Citations

-Distinguished Service Cross citation
+Distinguished Service Cross

 The Distinguished Service Cross is presented to Benjamin A. Poore, Brigadier General, U.S. Army, for repeated acts of extraordinary heroism in action at Bois-de-Septsarges, France, September 27, and at Bois-du-Fays, France, October 11, 1918.
 At Bois-de-Septsarges on September 27, General Poore personally reformed his disorganized troops, who were falling back through lack of command and because of severe casualties.
 Under heavy fire, he led them to the lines, and presented an unbroken front to the enemy.
 Again on October 11, in the region of Bois-du-Fays, he gathered together troops who were taking refuge from hostile fire, and turned them over to the support commander.